Gubaer/josm-scripting-plugin/docs/v2/handling-layers.md

 ## Working with data layers

-Data layers are instances of the JOSM native class [OsmDataLayer](org.openstreetmap.josm.gui.layer.OsmDataLayer).
+Data layers are instances of the JOSM native class [OsmDataLayer].
 You can **open** a file with OSM data in a new data layer with the method `josm.open()`: